dotnet/AspNetCore.Docs/aspnet/whitepapers/aspnet-and-iis6.md

 IIS 6.0 now has write permission on this folder.
 To grant write permissions on other folders, follow these steps - note, you may need to add the IIS\_WPG group if it does not already exist.

-**Caution:** Granting write permission to IIS\_WPG will allow any ASP.NET application to write to this directory.
+> [!CAUTION] Granting write permission to IIS\_WPG will allow any ASP.NET application to write to this directory.

 ## Supporting integrated authentication with SQL Server